claudiodangelis/qrcp/README.md

 - `-zip` zips the content before transferring it
 - `-port` sets port to bind the server to
 - `-receive` enables transfers from mobile to desktop
+- `-keep-alive` keeps the server alive after completing the transfer

 ## Authors